iWinston/typeorm-plus/docs/select-query-builder.md

 If you want to add a subselect as a "second from" use `addFrom`.

-You can use subselects in a `SELECT` statements as well:
+You can use subselects in `SELECT` statements as well:

 ```typescript
 const posts = await connection